asteitz/Project5/app/src/main/java/com/example/project5/README.md

 ---
 <span style="font-size: smaller;"><strong> Description </strong> </span>
-In our efforts to complete Project 05 we implemented an interactive Ui (User Interface) that allows the user to selcet a language and translate into one of the 3 options.
+In our efforts to complete Project 05 we implemented an interactive Ui (User Interface) that allows the user to select a language and translate into one of the 3 options.

 This app allows for 3 Languages to Translate From:
 - English